Cost of Living

 Sun City AZ—A “City” Like None Other

 Located in the metropolitan Phoenix area, Sun City AZ is actually not a city at all.
 Sun City AZ is an unincorporated part of Maricopa County.
 The County is responsible for the roads, medians, codes, zoning, and law enforcement.
-There is no city sales tax and the cost to operate Sun City AZ is considerably less than other cities with a population of more than 40,000.
+There is no city sales tax and the cost to operate Sun City AZ is considerably less than other cities with a population of about 40,000.
 Since Sun City AZ is an age-restricted community, residents must be 19 years of age or older and at least one member of the household must be 55 years of age or older.
 With no schools in Sun City AZ, this means there are no taxes for such.
 Sun City AZ does have its own fire department, however, which is funded through real estate property taxes.
 Sun City’s low property taxes range between $300 and $1,300 a year.

-There are approximately 27,500 properties in Sun City AZ that are assessed annually by the Recreation Centers of Sun City, Inc. (RCSC) to operate and maintain the recreation facilities, which include seven recreation centers, eight golf courses, two bowling centers, an outdoor amphitheater, a 33-acre man-made lake, and Duffeeland Dog Park.
+There are approximately 27,500 properties in Sun City AZ that are assessed annually by the Recreation Centers of Sun City, Inc. (RCSC) to operate and maintain the recreation facilities, which include eight recreation centers, eight golf courses, two bowling centers, an outdoor amphitheater, a 33-acre man-made lake, and more.
 In 2016, the first newly constructed homes on the last remaining undeveloped parcel of land in Sun City AZ which added an additional 140 single-family homes for a grand total of 27,632 dwelling units.

-Representing approximately 38,000 Members, the RCSC board of directors is elected and serves voluntarily—a self-governance model that is cost effective and provides great satisfaction to Sun City’s residents.
+The RCSC board of directors is elected and serves voluntarily—a self-governance model that is cost effective and provides great satisfaction to Sun City’s residents.
 As a matter of fact, RCSC offers the most amenities for the lowest annual property assessment of any retirement community in the U.S. today.
 The property assessment fee is only $575* per property per year (effective January 1, 2024).

 * Please note: Annual property assessments and privilege card fees are established annually by the RCSC Board of Directors.